MileHacker Logo

 Common Health Issues

 This is a common issue for many travelers.
 Drink only Bottled water.
 Avoid tap water, including ice cubes from tap water.
 Eat thoroughly cooked food.
-Use caution with raw produce and whole fruits unless you wash them and safe water yourself.
+Use caution with raw vegetables and whole fruits unless you wash them and safe water yourself.

 Always carry Hand sanitizer for convenience.